endland/sniffer-iso15118vse/README.md

 At the heart of EV/EVSE discovery and association is VSE (Vendor-Specific Elements) in the management frames of 802.11: Beacon, Probe Request/Response, Association Request, and Reassociation Request.
 VSE can deliver service profile (SECC) or charging profile (EVCC) so that EVCC and SECC can selectively associate with each other based on the compatibility of the two.
 To implement ISO-compliant EVs and EVSEs, one needs to add necessary VSEs in 802.11 management frames and allow EVCC and SECC to make association decisions based on the compatibility with each other.
 We implemented this in our another project [Wifi15118](https://github.com/appseclab/wifi15118); SECC (acting as an 802.11 AP) can announce its charging capability in VSE and EVCC (acting as an 802.11 STA) can announce its charging service needs in VSE, based on which SECC and EVCC can selectively associate with each other only when they are compatible.

 ## Goals
-In this project, we aimed to extend the Wireshark tool so that it can capture the management frames of SECC and EVCC in the air and display the contents of VSE of EVCC and SECC in the Wireshark packet analyzer to help developers of ISO 15118 to easily monitor the communication between EVCC and SECC for debugging and testing purposes.
+In this project, we extend the Wireshark packet analysis tool to capture the management frames of SECC and EVCC in the air and display the contents of VSE of EVCC and SECC in the Wireshark packet analyzer to help developers of ISO 15118 to easily monitor the association procedure between EVCC and SECC for debugging and testing purposes.

 In particular, we modified the default IEEE802.11 plugin of Wireshark to
 - monitor the content of ISO15118-compliant VSEs in Beacons and Probe Responses of an SECC